 You’ll see it called for sometimes in Latin American recipes, especially Argentine ones.

-Because it's just salt water, it's dead easy to make.
+Because it’s just salt water, it’s very easy to make.

 Whisk 2 teaspoons of fine salt or 1 tablespoon of a coarser salt, such as Maldon, Kosher or a coarse sea salt, into 1/2 cup (4 oz / 125 ml) warm water.
-Set aside for it to cool and dissolve.
-Coarser salt might need an additional whisk after a while to encourage it to get on with the dissolving business.
+Set aside for it to cool and dissolve; stirring occasionally will speed the process.
+Coarser salt might need an additional whisk after a while to encourage it to dissolve more quickly.